georgringer/noopener/Readme.rst

     }

-Due to the setting ``keepCssRelClass = 0`` will remove the corresponding part from the CSS-classes, so the final HTML will be clean and never shows the logical relation between the attribute ``class`` and ``rel-`` which exists only in this extension.
+Due to the setting ``keepCssRelClass = 0`` will remove the corresponding part from the CSS-classes, so the final HTML will be clean and never show the logical relation between the attribute ``class`` and ``rel-`` which exists only in this extension.
 So the notation of the ``rel`` and ``class``-attributes will look like that: